 19. The imposing Holy Spirit Church (circa 1930) with its 38.7m tower is perhaps the most grandiose of its time built in Brisbane - a kind of no expense spared operation, harnessing the talents of prominent local artisans.
 The semi-dome of the sanctuary is embellished with a splendid mural painting by renowned church artist and decorator William Bustard, and the twelve Stations of the Cross designed by esteemed sculptor Daphne Mayo who is best know for the magnificent tympaneum on the façade of Brisbane City Hall.

 20. Turn right into Charles St and follow down to Merthyr Road, where to the right Merthyr Village village it intersects with Brunswick St and with local 40 year old institution New Farm Deli hidden away within.Take a refreshment break here or at Miss Claude's Crepes or Da Burger (on the opposite corner of Brunswick St).
 Head back along Merthyr away from Brunswick St, past little Loco Cafe until it hits the river then take the river path to the right.

 21. The path passes in front of gracious historic landmark Amity, the original home of prominent politician Thomas Welsby.
 Continue along the river to the old CSR Refinery, built in 1892-1893 and one of the few surviving intact refineries of its type built in that era when the sugar industry was undergoing something of a revolution.

-23. The Watt Bar on the ground floor overlooking the river and the Flood sculpture is a casual spot for a coffee, snack or bar drink before returning to the CityCat stop.
+23. Watt Restaurant & bar on the ground floor overlooks the river and the Flood sculpture and is a casual spot for a coffee, snack or bar drink before returning to the CityCat stop.